-- Underclassmen for whom at least three full college football seasons have elapsed since their high school graduations. - Underclassmen who are eligible to return to college for the upcoming season. - Only underclassmen who are seriously considering petitioning for special eligibility for the NFL Draft may request evaluations.
+- Underclassmen for whom at least three full college football seasons have elapsed since their high school graduations. - Underclassmen who are not otherwise deemed automatically eligible for the Draft. - Only underclassmen who are seriously considering petitioning for special eligibility for the NFL Draft may request evaluations.